FaizanImran-blip/transformer-sentiment-classifier/README.md

 ## 📊 Dataset

-Tweet sentiment dataset from Kaggle: https://www.kaggle.com/datasets/krishbaisoya/tweets-sentiment-analysis
+I used the tweet sentiment dataset from Kaggle: https://www.kaggle.com/datasets/krishbaisoya/tweets-sentiment-analysis

 ---

 ## 🧠 Model Overview

-* Uses pretrained BERT to generate embeddings
+* BERT is used to generate embeddings from text
+* The CLS token is taken as representation
-* Applies a simple linear classifier on CLS token
+* A simple linear layer is used for classification
-* Supports binary sentiment classification (Negative / Positive)
+* Currently supports binary sentiment (Negative / Positive)

 ---

 ## ⚠️ Note

-For faster training, reduce dataset size or use GPU.
-Full dataset (~1.5M samples) can be slow on local machines.
+The full dataset is quite large (~1.5M rows), so training can be slow on a local machine.
+For testing, it's better to use a smaller sample or run on a GPU.

 ---

 ## 📈 Future Improvements

-* Fine-tune BERT end-to-end
+* Fine-tune BERT instead of using frozen embeddings
-* Add evaluation metrics (F1-score, confusion matrix)
+* Add proper evaluation metrics (F1-score, confusion matrix)
-* Optimize training speed
+* Improve training efficiency

----

-## 👨‍💻 Author

-Faizan Imran